-Mr. Goodtimes Bunny is 16 1/2 inches tall and weighs 3 pounds.
-Even though he's hollow, that's a lot of chocolate.
+Mr. Goodtimes Bunny is 16 1/2 inches tall and weighs three pounds.
+Even though he's hollow, that's still a lot of chocolate.
 This milk chocolate rabbit is hand-decorated with white and dark chocolate.
-Mr. Goodtimes is one of the most expensive rabbit on the list, beat only by Conrad's Confectionary.
-Lake Champlain also makes a Cruisin' Easter Bunny for a more affordable price.
+Mr. Goodtimes is one of the most expensive rabbits on the list, beaten only by Conrad's Confectionary.
+Lake Champlain also makes a more affordable Cruisin' Easter Bunny.

 02 of 05

-This deceptively plain looking rabbit is actually a map of delightful flavors.
+This deceptively plain-looking rabbit is actually a map of delightful flavors.
 The ears contain toasted almonds, the head is almond butter crunch, the body contains caramel with pecans, and the base has toasted almonds.
-It's available in milk or dark chocolate.
+It's available in milk or dark chocolate versions.

 03 of 05

-Lindt has been making these wonderful chocolate rabbits wrapped in gold foil for 50 years.
-Available in dark, milk or white chocolate, these are some of the best tasting chocolate bunnies you will find.
-They are available in both a 200 gram size and a 100 gram size
+Lindt has been making chocolate rabbits wrapped in gold foil for 50 years.
+Available in dark, milk, or white chocolate, these are some of the best-tasting chocolate bunnies you'll find on the market.
+They're available in 100- and 200-gram sizes.

 04 of 05

-These adorable little guys are made of milk chocolate and hand-painted with calico spots of dark and white chocolates.
-Available in two sizes: 2.25 ounces and 7.13 ounces.Continue to 5 of 5 below.
+These sweet-looking treats are made of milk chocolate hand-painted by artisans with calico spots of dark and white chocolate.
+They're available in two sizes: 2.25 ounces and 7.13 ounces.Continue to 5 of 5 below.

 05 of 05

-Five hand-piped chocolate bunnies with a chocolate hazelnut and orange interior and almond ears come packed in a classic wooden box.
+This beautiful wooden box contains five hand-piped chocolate bunnies with chocolate hazelnut and orange interior and almond ears.